arewadataScience/ArewaDS-Machine-Learning/README.md

 ### Interested in Joining the Fellowship?

-Applications for Cohort 3.0 have now closed, but we welcome you to participate in our sessions and access our materials for self-study.
-Stay updated on future cohorts and get the latest information by following us on our social media pages.
-Additionally, join our Telegram group for regular updates and insights into our fellowship program.
+- Applications for Cohort 3.0 have now closed, but we welcome you to participate in our sessions and access our materials for self-study.
+- Stay updated on future cohorts and get the latest information by following us on our social media pages.
+Additionally, join our Discord group for regular updates and insights into our fellowship program.

 You can find the list of accepted fellows below.